jjloomis/adobe-audition-basic-audio-editing/editing/applying-fades-to-sound-bites.md

 # Applying fades to sound bites

-To apply a fade to an audio file, click and drag the fade handles.
-Note: Fade handles will only appear in an audio file that is selected (appearing dark black) in an audio track.
+To apply a fade to the beggining or end of a sound bite, select a sound bite and then click and drag its fade handles.
+Note: Fade handles will only appear in sound bite that has been selected in an audio track.

 As a general rule, every audio file in an audio track should have a slight fade applied to it.
 This creates smooth transitions from sound bite to sound bite.
 Also, make sure the first audio file in your timeline has a very slight fade applied at the beginning.

 1. Select a sound bite in an audio track.
 The sound bite will become highlighted.
 2. In the upper left and right corners of the sound bite, you’ll see small squares.
 These are the fade handles.